BlockchainCommons/GordianSeedTool-iOS/Docs/Definitions.md

 #### Cryptocurrency
 A digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a digital ledger or computerized database using strong cryptography to secure transaction record entries, to control the creation of additional digital coin records.
-See [more in source](https://en.wikipedia.org/wiki/Cryptocurrency)
+See [more in source](https://en.wikipedia.org/wiki/Cryptocurrency).\
+Note: Gordian **Seed Tool is not a cryptocurrency wallet**.
+It neither stores nor transmits value in any cryptocurrency.

 #### Entropy
 Unpredictable information.
 Often used as a _secret_ or as input to a _key_ generation algorithm.[More in source](https://en.wikipedia.org/wiki/Entropy_(information_theory))